yannvr/yield-pilot/README.md

 ## Phase 1 Service Integrations

-EigenPilot's Phase 1 focuses on accurate forecasting and strategy simulation using real data.
+YieldPilot's Phase 1 focuses on accurate forecasting and strategy simulation using real data.
 Below is the status of service integrations for this phase:

 - **Yearn Finance**: Integrated for yield optimization via DefiLlama API.
 Provides automated vault strategies (5-15% APY).
 No API key required.
 - **Blocknative**: Planned for real-time gas estimation.
 API key required and pending setup.
 Critical for accurate net yield projections.